RainingSea/cese/project/website/WhishListTracker/architect.md

 [CONTENT]
-"Implementation approach": "The 'Wishlist Tracker' web application will be developed using Python with Flask as the web framework for handling HTTP requests and routing.
-The frontend will be built using HTML for structure and basic CSS for styling.
-The application will be lightweight, focusing on core functionalities without complex dependencies, ensuring ease of deployment and maintenance.",
+"Implementation approach": "The web application will be structured using Flask as the web framework.
+The main components include user registration, login, and wishlist management functionalities.
+The flow will start with user input on the registration or login page, which will be processed by the Flask backend.
+Upon successful authentication, users will be directed to the dashboard where they can add, view, update, or remove items from their wishlist.
+Data will be processed and stored in local text files, ensuring a lightweight and efficient application.",

-"UI design": "The user interface will consist of three main pages: Registration Page, Login Page, and Dashboard Page.
-The Registration Page will have fields for username and password, along with a submit button.
-The Login Page will mirror this layout.
-The Dashboard Page will display the user's wishlist items in a list format, with options to add new items, update existing ones, and remove items.
-Each item will have buttons for updating and removing, along with a feedback area for user actions.
-The layout will be simple and intuitive, ensuring ease of navigation.",
+"UI design":"The user interface will consist of the following components: 1) Registration Page with input fields for username and password, and a submit button.
+2) Login Page with similar input fields and a submit button.
+3) Dashboard Page with an input form to add items (item name, description, desired price), a button to submit the form, and a section to display the current wishlist items with options to update or remove each item.
+Alerts or notifications will be displayed for successful operations or errors.",

-"Data Storage": "Data will be stored in local text files.
-User data will be stored in 'users.txt', and wishlist items will be stored in 'wishlist_<username>.txt' files, where <username> corresponds to the registered username.
-Each line in the wishlist file will represent an item in the format: 'item_name|description|desired_price'.
-This structure allows for easy parsing and management of data.",
+"Data Storage":"Data will be stored in local text files.
+User account information will be stored in 'users.txt', and wishlist items will be stored in 'wishlist.txt'.
+Each line in 'users.txt' will contain a username and password, while 'wishlist.txt' will store item details in the format: 'item_name|description|desired_price'.
+This structure allows for easy retrieval and management of data through simple file manipulations in Python.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "users.txt", "wishlist.txt"],

 "Data structures and interfaces": " classDiagram